 All traffic between two peering NSAs MUST be encrypted using TLS while in transit.

-The mechanism used for NSAs to authenticate each other via X.509 certificates can differ from peer to peer.
+The mechanism used for NSAs to authenticate each other via X.509 certificates can differ from one peer to another.
 For example, one group of NSAs can agree on the use of a common trusted Certificate Authority, while others will just exchange certificates on a per peer basis.
 An advantage of this second method is that it also allows for self-signed certificates.